Maxwell Garnett

-James Clerk Maxwell Garnett CBE (1880–1958), commonly known as Maxwell Garnett, was an English educationist, barrister, peace campaigner and physicist.
+James Clerk Maxwell Garnett CBE (13 October 1880 – 19 March 1958), commonly known as Maxwell Garnett, was an English educationist, barrister, peace campaigner and physicist.
 He was Secretary of the League of Nations Union.

+Early life

-Maxwell Garnett was born on 13 October 1880 at Cherry Hinton, Cambridge, England.
-He was awarded scholarships at St Paul's School, London and Trinity College, Cambridge.
-He was called to the bar at Inner Temple in 1908.
-He was an examiner at the UK Board of Trade (1904–12), Principal at the Manchester College of Technology (1912–20), and Secretary of the League of Nations Union (1920–38).
-Garnett was appointed a CBE in 1919.
+Garnett was born on 13 October 1880 at Cherry Hinton, Cambridge, England, the son of physicist William Garnett, and was named after his father's friend James Clerk Maxwell.
+He was educated at St Paul's School, London, and Trinity College, Cambridge, gaining scholarships at both.

-In Trinity College, Maxwell Garnett worked in optics, publishing papers on optical properties of metals and metal glasses in early 1900s.
+At Cambridge, Garnett worked in optics, publishing papers on the optical properties of metals and metal glasses in the early years of the new century.
 The Maxwell Garnett approximation is named after him.

+Career

+Garnett was an examiner at the Board of Trade from 1904 to 1912, during which time he was called to the bar from the Inner Temple in 1908.
+He was Principal of the Manchester College of Technology from 1912 to 1920, then returned to the capital city as Secretary of the League of Nations Union from 1920 to 1938).

+His daughter Peggy was later convinced that her father's career was "wrecked by his gift for launching daringly radical and eventually successful new ideas two decades too soon."

 Personal life

-Maxwell Garnett was the son of physicist William Garnett, and was named after Garnett's friend, James Clerk Maxwell.

-In 1910, Maxwell Garnett married Margaret Lucy Poulton, daughter of the evolutionary biologist Sir Edward Poulton FRS, in Headington, Oxford.
-They had six children.
+In 1910, Garnett married Margaret Lucy Poulton, daughter of the evolutionary biologist Sir Edward Poulton FRS, in Headington, Oxford.
+They had six children, including Peggy Jay.
 The Garnetts lived at 37 Park Town, North Oxford, from 1939 until 1955, when they moved to the Isle of Wight.

+Garnett died at his Isle of Wight home on 19 March 1958; after a funeral at St Helen's Church his body was cremated at Southampton and his cremated remains were then set in the transept floor of the church.

+Honours

+Garnett was appointed a Commander of the Order of the British Empire in 1919.